binaryphile/www.minimak.org/pages/index.md

           give up.</em></p>

           <p>Because you are limiting the number of changes your brain
-          has to deal with at a time, it is better able to integrate the new layout.</p>
+          has to deal with at a time, your noggin is better able to integrate the new layout.</p>

           <p>You end up learning MiniMak faster by splitting it up into